 Patients with baseline LDL-C ≥100 mg/dl appeared to derive the highest benefit: MACE: 11.5% vs. 14.9%, HR 0.76; CHD death: 2.5% vs. 3.4%, cardiovascular death: 2.9% vs.4.2%, all-cause mortality: 4.1% vs. 5.7%, although the p-value for interaction based on baseline LDL-C levels was not significant.

 The results of this landmark trial indicate that the use of alirocumab, taken every other week, significantly reduces ischemic events, including all-cause mortality and MI, among patients with an ACS event within the preceding 1-12 months.
+First and total nonfatal events were lower with alirocumab.
 Nearly 90% of these patients were on a high dose of a potent statin (atorvastatin or rosuvastatin).
 Of note, the target LDL-C in this trial was 25-50 mg/dl, and the dose was adjusted to keep the LDL-C above 15 mg/dl.
 LDL-C reductions of >50% were observed early, and appeared more or less sustained during follow-up.

 A few points to consider: This trial differs from the other PCSK9 inhibitor outcomes trial (FOURIER – evolocumab) in the patient population enrolled – post-ACS vs. stable established atherosclerotic disease.
 Differences in mortality noted in this trial were not noted in FOURIER, possibly due to the higher risk patient population enrolled in ODYSSEY OUTCOMES; reductions in LDL-C seemed qualitatively similar.
 Secondly, this trial further reinforces the “lower is better” hypothesis with LDL-C, and will likely once again reopen the debate about treating patients based on lipid levels rather than intensity of statin therapy alone.
 Interestingly, the CTT meta-analysis suggests an approximate 22% reduction in CHD events with every 1 mmol/L (38 mg/dl) reduction in LDL-C; the benefits noted in this trial seem somewhat attenuated compared with this maxim.
 Next, there was a slight attenuation of reduction in LDL-C over long-term follow-up in this trial.
 This trend upward in the LDL is thought to be due to the study design of reducing treatment dose in the face of very low LDL levels and not due to a significant presence of neutralizing antibodies.
 The SPIRE trial program with bococizumab had to be abandoned due to this issue of neutralizing antibodies.